Research and Academic Development Skills

-- Students will submit an academic integrity task in the Autumn Term.
+- Students will submit a 500-word reading-to-write summary in the Autumn Term.

-This assignment will be submitted in the Spring term.
-The assignment will develop the student's ability to produce an extended piece of writing in the most relevant genre for their pathway.
+- Scaffolded assignment (1,000 words) to be submitted in the Spring term.
+The assignment will develop the student’s ability to produce an extended piece of writing in the most relevant for the Humanities pathway.
 The topic is selected in consultation with subject Module Leaders on the pathway.

 - Failed coursework - Resubmit a piece of coursework (1,000 words) which will be marked as 100% of the new module mark.
 The reassessment task will enable the relevant learning outcomes to be met.

-- If the group presentation has failed or has not been attempted, students will also be required to submit a 500-word presentation in notes/slides format.
+- If the group presentation has failed or has not been attempted, students will also be required to submit a recorded presentation (7-10 minutes).
 The weighting will be divided equally between the assignment and the 500-word presentation.

 Exam format definitions